-- 11. If it is deemed suitable, a letter confirming this will be sent to the parent and they will not be contacted for another 11 months (when at that time they will be contacted in preparation for the next annual suitability check). - 12.
-If it is deemed as not yet suitable, the parent will be sent a letter with further questions or information to support the education to improve.
-They will then be given the opportunity to speak with the Attendance & EHE Advisory officer for more advice and given time to address the identified issues and recommendations for improvements within a mutually agreed timescale.
-Once further information has been received, the education will be reconsidered by officers to assess its suitability.
-If it remains not yet suitable, the Attendance & EHE Advisory Team will decide if further support could be put in place and the parent given another opportunity to improve, or if there has been inadequate improvement and the education is unsuitable. - 13.
-If it is deemed unsuitable or the parent does not respond to any correspondence, the following formal steps will be taken by Solihull MBC: - Solihull MBC will serve a Section 437(1) written notice on parents requiring them to satisfy the Local Authority that the child is receiving suitable education; - The parent will have 15 working days to respond from the date of the notice being served. - 14.
+- 7. A letter will be sent via email or post to parents requesting information about their child's education which they can supply in any way they wish: report, email, at a virtual meeting or a face-to-face meeting at a location of their choice.
+If no information is received, a follow up letter will be sent via post. - 8.
+If education is deemed suitable, a letter confirming this will be sent to the parent and they will not be contacted for another 11 months (when at that time they will be contacted in preparation for the next annual review).
+The EHE team will support you with advice and guidance to improve your home education. - 9.
+If home education continues to be unsuitable or the parent does not respond to any correspondence, the following formal steps will be taken by Solihull MBC: - Solihull MBC will serve a Section 437(1) written notice on parents requiring them to satisfy the Local Authority that the child is receiving suitable education; - The parent will have 15 working days to respond from the date of the notice being served. - 10.
 If Solihull MBC is still not satisfied that the child is receiving efficient full-time education suitable to the child's age, ability and aptitude and to any special educational needs he/she may have, a statutory "Notice of Intention to Serve a School Attendance Order" will be served on the parent.
 At this time, the child will then be taken off Solihull's EHE Register and placed on the CME register.
 This notice indicates Solihull MBC's intention to formally order the parent to register the child at a school.
-It will identify the school(s) the local authority deems suitable and allow the parent 15 days to propose alternatives with a space. - 15.
-If the parent does not respond, or does not make satisfactory arrangements elsewhere, Solihull MBC may issue a SAO in accordance with its stated intention.
-Failure to comply with an SAO is a criminal offence for which the parent(s) can be issued with a penalty notice or prosecuted in the Magistrates' Court. - 16.
+It will identify the school(s) the local authority deems suitable and allow the parent 15 days to propose alternatives with a space.

+- 11. If the parent does not respond, or does not make satisfactory arrangements elsewhere, Solihull MBC may issue a SAO in accordance with its stated intention.
+Failure to comply with an SAO is a criminal offence for which the parent(s) can be issued with a penalty notice or prosecuted in the Magistrates' Court. - 12.
 Reasonable steps to resolve the situation will be taken by Solihull MBC before the SAO statutory process is commenced.
 At any stage following the issue of an SAO, parents may present evidence to Solihull MBC to demonstrate that they are now providing suitable education and apply to have the Order revoked.
 If this is refused, parents can choose to refer the matter to the Secretary of State for Education.
 If Solihull MBC prosecutes parents for failure to comply with a SAO, the parents may be acquitted if they can prove that the child was receiving a suitable education otherwise than at school at the time of the offence.
-If the parents are acquitted, the court may direct that the SAO shall cease to be in force.

-17. In cases where the Attendance & EHE Advisory Team has been unable to contact a family and believe they are no longer living at the address on record, the child will be placed on the CME register and reasonable enquiries will be made to establish whereabouts as per the CME guidance.
+If the parents are acquitted, the court may direct that the SAO shall cease to be in force. - 13.
+In cases where the Attendance & EHE Advisory Team has been unable to contact a family and believe they are no longer living at the address on record, the child will be placed on the CME register and reasonable enquiries will be made to establish whereabouts as per the CME guidance.